Colville Indian Reservation: Education

-The Keller school district serves students from Kindergarten-6.
+The Keller school district serves students from Kindergarten to grade 6.
 Colville Tribes students have the choices of attending junior and senior high school at relatively nearby Wilbur High School, Lake Roosevelt High School or Republic High School.
 Due to historically negative perceptions about Native Americans, students from Keller seldom attend the school in the predominantly European-American town of Republic, Washington.
 Students sometimes encounter discrimination and poor perceptions also in Wilbur, Coulee Dam, and other towns neighboring the reservation.

 Pascal Sherman Indian School, located outside Omak at St. Mary's Mission, is the only Native American residential school on the reservation currently serving grades pre-K-to-9.
-Inchelium School district and Lake Roosevelt High School are the only public K-12 schools within the physical boundaries of the reservation.
+Inchelium School district and Lake Roosevelt High School are the only public K–12 schools within the physical boundaries of the reservation.

 Students have few options to pursue a post-secondary education on the reservation, as the Tribes have not established their own college.
 Spokane Tribal College and Salish Kootenai College have a joint venture on Nespelem's Agency Campus.
 The public Community Colleges of Spokane have an outreach campus in Inchelium.
 Wenatchee Valley College North Campus is located in Omak.

 Many students from the reservation typically attend four-year college in the state, at such institutions as Eastern Washington University, Washington State University, Central Washington University, Gonzaga University (a Catholic university founded to serve Native Americans), or University of Washington.
 Heritage College also offers some courses and degrees in Omak at the Wenatchee Valley College-North Campus building.